-“Compassionate care…is not simplistically about taking away another person’s pain or suffering, but is about entering into that person’s experience so as to share their burden in solidarity with them; hence enabling them to retain their independence and dignity (Kret 2011).”
+“Compassionate care…isn’t just about taking away another person’s pain or suffering; it’s about entering another person’s experience so as to share their burden in solidarity with them; hence enabling them to retain their independence and dignity (Kret 2011).”

-As a nurse, every day I come to work with the hope of having a sacred moment with my patients.
-Providing support in a time of healing and establishing emotional connections with people are the reasons I entered into the nursing field in the first place.
+As a nurse, every day I come to work with the hope of providing compassionate care to my patients.
+Providing support in a time of healing and establishing emotional connections with people are the reasons I entered the healthcare field in the first place.
 Once I was out of nursing school, I quickly discovered that the fast-paced hospital environment was not always conducive to making these special moments a regular experience.
 I never expected one of these experiences to be with a patient that had never been in my care nor did I expect his wife to be a big part of such special encounter.

 I was lead during a particularly busy evening shift.
 All of the nurses were maxed at five patients and many were working on their second admission.
 I was trying to cover the call lights to allow the nurses uninterrupted time with their admissions.
 I noticed a green flash all the way down the hall.
 Room 51 needed some assistance.